Device retrieves clot, helps retired bus mechanic beat stroke

 At St. Luke’s Baptist Hospital a block from the Health Science Center, Dr. Koebbe used a Merci Retrieval System®* to remove the clot that had halted blood flow in Mr. Ozuna’s brain.
 The Merci system includes a wire snake with a coiled end like on a corkscrew wine opener.
 It is advanced from the groin through blood vessels to just past the site of the clot.
 Then the surgeon uses the coiled end to grab the clot and reels the snake back in.

 Dr. Koebbe has done 50 such procedures as part of the Brain & Stroke Network.
 Follow-up visits are next door to the hospital in a UT Medicine San Antonio neurosurgery clinic.
-UT Medicine San Antonio is the faculty physician practice of the Health Science Center School of Medicine.
+UT Health San Antonio Long School of Medicine is the faculty physician practice of the Health Science Center School of Medicine.

 Sole San Antonio physician performing procedure